partyparrot/codetours-starter-kit/README.md

 ### How should I use this?

-**If this is your first time making a tour, take a few minutes to check out our [CodeTour for CodeTour](https://www.codetours.xyz/tour/partyparrot/codetours-starter-kit)** (it's meta, we know).
+**If this is your first time making a tour, take a few minutes to check out [this deployed version of this tour](https://www.codetours.xyz/tour/partyparrot/codetours-starter-kit)**.
 We promise everything will make a lot more sense after taking this tour.

 If you've done it before, here's the TL;DR in case you need a reminder: